-Nodes in a cluster data centre provisioned with a size from the *Resizeable* class can be resized in-place via the Console or by issuing an API request.
-Resizeable nodes let you scale the CPU core count and memory quota to meet changing demands and is significantly faster than adding additional Cassandra nodes.
+Nodes in a cluster data centre can be resized in-place via the Console or by issuing an API request.
+Resizing nodes let you scale the CPU core count and memory quota to meet changing demands and is significantly faster than adding additional Cassandra nodes.

 Table of Contents